 Nutrivein makes their Berberine supplement in a facility that is both GMP and FDA registered, located in the USA.
 This formula is third-party tested to ensure quality and reliability.

-Horbaach’s Berberine supplement comes in 500 mg doses per capsule, in a bottle of 120 capsules.
-With the low dosage, you can stick with one standard capsule or double if you feel it is needed for your goals.
+Horbaach’s Berberine supplement comes in 500 mg doses per capsule.
 Horbaach uses highly potent plants filled with Berberine to extract the supplement for this formula.

 This product lists extensive feedback specifically related to reduced cholesterol and blood sugar levels as well as PCOS and weight loss support.
 This formula is made in a GMP-approved facility located in the USA and undergoes 3rd-party lab testing prior to distribution.